-Today, finding the most valuable information to your search is more complicated than finding a needle in a haystack.
+Today, finding the most valuable information in your search is more complicated than finding a needle in a haystack.
 Traditional search engines match keywords and favor SEO-optimized content, but what if there was a way for search engines to truly understand the meaning behind our queries?
 Enter vector search – a powerful technology that is transforming how we navigate information, not just for users, but also for applications performing background searches.
 In this article, we will discuss what vector search is and how it works.

 What is a vector search and why should you care?